rishabhchangra/LemayAItask3/README.md

 - Launch Jupyter Notebook or any other python notebook IDE
-- Open the file task.ipynb
+- Open the file task3.ipynb
 - Run all cells to view the analysis

 # Please explain why you have chosen this model as your demonstration?